 Save upto Rs 46,800in Tax under section 80 C

-In general, Union Budget is classified into 2 parts:
+In general, the Union Budget is classified into 2 parts:

-The Revenue budget comprises 2 major sub-heads: Revenue receipts and Revenue expenditures.
-On the one hand, revenue receipts include:
+The Capital budget comprises 2 major sub-heads: Capital receipts and Capital expenditures.
+On one hand, capital receipts include

 Tax revenues: Excise duty tax, income tax, corporate tax, etc.